mark-wiemer/hello-monogame/readme.md

 # Hello MonoGame

-Did you know MonoGame is the engine behind Stardew Valley and Celeste?
+Did you know [MonoGame](https://monogame.net/) is the engine behind Stardew Valley and Celeste?
 And it's in C#, everyone's favorite language?

 I've got to give this a try!

 ## Setup

-1. Install git and VS Code
+1. Install git, VS Code, and .NET 8
 1. Install Git LFS
 1. Install the recommended extensions, especially C# Dev Kit
 1. Open Game1.cs